SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Fishing is a popular beach activity, and surfers and windsurfers come here to enjoy the perfect waves.

 They also offer wine and dining events where you can enjoy California's best wines with an African theme.
-With close to 900 animals and more than 90 species within the park, you will see wildebeests in herds, fascinating giraffes, zebra, cheetahs, and many exotic species native to Africa.
+With close to 900 animals and more than 90 species within the park, you will see wildebeests in herds, fascinating giraffes, zebra, cheetahs, and many more exotic species native to Africa.

-The whole family will be thrilled when taken on safari by a knowledgeable guide.
+The whole family will be thrilled when taken on a safari by a knowledgeable guide.
 Family favorites include the cute ring-tailed lemurs, the fearsome rhinoceros, a wide variety of birds, antelopes, and the curious fennec fox with oversized ears!

 A popular attraction, booking in advance is recommended.